Magnetic Polarisability of Octet Baryons via Lattice QCD: Constituent Quark Model

 Quark distribution radii on the PACS-CS ensembles have been determined by Stokes {\it et al.}~\cite{stokes2020formfactor} where they examined the proton and neutron.
 We interpolate the proton and neutron squared radii as linear in $\log(m_{\pi})$ and this provides an excellent description of those lattice results.
-Eq.~\ref{eqn:quarkmodel:polarisability} requires quark distribution radii for single quark flavours of unit charge, as the charge factors appear elsewhere in the expression.
-We define radii for the doubly, $D$, and singly, $S$, represented quark sectors for single quark flavours of unit charge by
+Equation.~\ref{eqn:quarkmodel:polarisability} requires quark distribution radii for single quark flavors of unit charge, as the charge factors appear elsewhere in the expression.
+We define radii for the doubly $D$ and singly $S$ represented quark sectors for single quark flavors of unit charge by

 where charge and quark-counting factors are explicit.
 Then